VieVaWaldi/ReinforcementLearning/README.md

 ## Explanations
 * The environment is a flappy bird clone, i tried to follow Open-Ai's approach when implementing the interface.
 * /Runs is a log that plots the learning process via Tensorboard.
+* runTensorboard is a simple script that starts Tensoarboard if you provide a directory.

 ## ToDo
 * The main difficulty right now is to improve the environment.
 The RL algoritms were tested and should be sufficient.
 * Understand and implement Q-Learning.